Material Misrepresentation: What Happens When You Lie on Insurance Application

 Pincher's Pro Tip

 Being upfront on your application is always the smarter financial move.
-A slightly higher premium from honest disclosures costs far less than paying tens of thousands out of pocket after a claim is denied because of misrepresentation.
+With the national average for full-coverage car insurance running approximately $2,496–$2,697 per year in 2026, a slightly higher premium from honest disclosures costs far less than paying tens of thousands out of pocket after a claim is denied because of misrepresentation.

 Farmers logo